 Program overview

 The Bachelor of Science – Cosmetic Science (BSCS) program is the first of its kind in Canada, designed to equip students with essential skills and experience for careers in the cosmetic and personal care industry.
 This innovative program combines elements of science and art, providing a solid foundation in core sciences such as biology and chemistry, while specializing in cosmetic product formulation.
-Students will explore various aspects of cosmetic science, including the formulation of skin care and colour cosmetics, and will engage in hands-on experiences with raw materials and colour theory.
-The curriculum emphasizes equity, diversity, and inclusion, ensuring that students learn to create products that cater to diverse skin tones and conditions.
-Additionally, the program addresses sustainability in cosmetic manufacturing practices, preparing graduates for a responsible career in the industry.
+Students will explore various aspects of cosmetic science, including the anatomy and physiology of hair, skin, and nails, and learn to design and develop cosmetic formulations.
+The curriculum emphasizes equity, diversity, and inclusion, focusing on products that cater to diverse skin tones and conditions.
+Additionally, students will gain insights into sustainability and responsible manufacturing practices within the cosmetic industry.

 Program structure

-The Bachelor of Science – Cosmetic Science program is structured to be completed in 6 semesters (3 years).
-The program is offered in a hybrid delivery format, combining online and in-person coursework.
+The Bachelor of Science – Cosmetic Science program is structured to be completed in 6 semesters (3 years) of full-time study.
+The program is delivered in a hybrid format, combining online and in-person learning experiences.
 Key features of the program structure include:

 • Flexible Learning Options: Some courses are available in a flexible delivery format, allowing students to choose between in-person and online learning.